 - Antibiotics may be necessary.

-- People who have rosacea along with a sty may require treatment of their cheeks with an antibiotic cream, an oral
+- People who have rosacea along with a stye may require treatment of their cheeks with an antibiotic cream, an oral antibiotic, or both.

 - Oral or IV antibiotics are usually given if the infection has spread.

 - Your ophthalmologist may remove the pus from a large or painful stye by making a small cut and then draining the pus.

 Contact lenses are miraculous pieces of plastic that allow you to see without glasses.
 In most cases, contact lenses are used as a substitute for glasses, allow...learn more >>

 Eyelid Inflammation (Blepharitis)